dy/sprae/readme.md

 ## DOM diffing

-_Sprae_ can be configured to use custom DOM diffing library:
+_Sprae_ can be configured to use custom DOM diffing library as well:

 ```js
 import sprae from 'sprae'